smcconaha/my-pseudocode/pseudocode.md

     END WHILE
 ELSE IF coffee < 16 grams AND water >= 2 cups THEN

-    GET coffee from grocery store OR GET coffee from local coffee shop ELSE IF coffee > 16 grams AND water < 2 cups THEN
+    GET coffee from grocery store OR GET coffee from local coffee shop AND restart ELSE IF coffee > 16 grams AND water < 2 cups THEN

-    GET water from grocery store
+    GET water from grocery store AND restart
 ELSE

-    GET water AND coffee from grocery store
+    GET water AND coffee from grocery store AND restart ENDIF
-ENDIF

 //END PROGRAM